We follow the Statutory National Curriculum September 2014.

-Through carefully structured teaching of skills and knowledge, along with contextualised experiences, children can deliberately practise and embed their learning.
+Through carefully structured teaching of substantive* and disciplinary** knowledge, along with contextualised experiences, children can deliberately practise and embed their learning.

 We value and encourage a resilient, risk-taking and reflective approach; teaching the children to work together and respect each others’ views, equipping them to succeed in an ever-changing and diverse world.

 A curriculum overview can be found on the individual subject pages.
 To request more information on our curriculum please email email@example.com

 *Substantive knowledge is the key information and facts learnt in a topic.

 **Disciplinary knowledge is the knowledge of how to conduct their learning.
 For example through observations, evaluation and experimentation.